elon-fin-data/lab00-getting-started-git/README.md

 Welcome to our Data Analysis in Finance course!
 This first lab is to just get you more comfortable using a modern computer environment.
 Out goals:

 1. Set-up a Github account.
 2. Log into Moodle and find this lab.

-If you're here, you've done that!
+If you're here, you've done both of these!

 3. Learn about git and Github.
 The notes below are from a Github course on using both.
 We'll just need the basics, but these tools are ubiquitous.
 4. Learn about Github codespaces.
-We'll create a file, make some changes, and get use to how we'll submit work.
-We'll also see some Markdown, which is how we're going to format our written work, like this document.
+We'll create a file, make some changes, and see how we'll submit work.
+We'll also see some **Markdown**, which is how we're going to format our written work, like this document.

 ## :octocat: Git and GitHub